drdataSpp/SPP-SQL-Projects/README.md

 # SPP-SQL-Projects
-This repository has the SQL projects which were built using the Microsoft SQL Server software
+This repository has the SQL projects which were built using the Microsoft SQL Server Management Studio